coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 After selecting `Manually select features`, you will receive several options, listed below, you will notice that some of these items are already selected.
 You may select as many or as few as you would like.

-However, for this tutorial, select the following by pressing `<space>` while the cursor is highlighting the option:
+However, for this tutorial, select the following by pressing &lt;space&gt; while the cursor is highlighting the option:

 ```
 Vue CLI v5.0.8
 ?
 Please pick a preset: Manually select features
 ?
-Check the features needed for your project: (Press <space> to select, <a> to toggle all, <i> to invert selection, and <enter> to proceed)
+Check the features needed for your project: (Press &lt;/space&gt;/ to select, &lt;/a&gt;/ to toggle all, &lt;/i&gt;/ to invert selection, and &lt;/enter&gt;/ to proceed)
 ❯◉ Babel
  ◯ TypeScript
  ◉ Progressive Web App (PWA) Support